 If your loved one was killed because of another party’s negligent or unlawful actions, you may be able to file a civil action for damages.
 This can help you recover compensation for your loved one’s lost income, medical expenses, and funeral costs.

 To learn more about filing a wrongful death claim after losing a loved one, look to an Ocean Springs wrongful death lawyer from the Morris Bart law firm for support.
-Call us at
+Call us at (228) 357-9621 and let us perform your free case assessment today.

 How Mississippi’s Wrongful Death Laws Apply to Your Case